techmommy2410/mean.example.com/README.md

 # mean.example.com
-An Express-based web site and REST API with user authentication
+An Express-Based Website and REST API with User Authentication